-In the first half of 2021, parts of the world experienced increased availability and administration of COVID-19 vaccines, as well as an easing of restrictions on social activity, workplaces, businesses and travel.
-In India, where we have substantial operations, as a result of increased administration of COVID-19 vaccines and a decline in the number of COVID-19 cases related to the recent second wave of the virus, many lockdown and associated restrictions have been lifted by the Indian government.
-Notwithstanding improving conditions during the first half of 2021, the COVID-19 pandemic continues, with temporary shutdowns of our offices requested or mandated by governmental authorities.
+In 2021, parts of the world have experienced increased availability and administration of COVID-19 vaccines, as well as an easing of restrictions on social activity, workplaces, businesses and travel.
+Notwithstanding improving conditions during the nine months ended September 2021, the COVID-19 pandemic continues, with temporary shutdowns of our offices requested or mandated by governmental authorities in certain jurisdictions where we operate.
 Due to the associated uncertainties of the COVID-19 pandemic, we continue to evaluate the nature and scope of the impact to our business and may take further strategic actions in order to manage our business operations, costs and liquidity in response to the ongoing impacts and changing market conditions resulting from the pandemic.